 Making a starter culture to increase the quantity of yeast pitched into a particular wine is a great way to assure consistent results.

-The Wyeast Activator (125 ml) smack-pack is designed to directly inoculate 5 gallons of must.
-An Activator contains approximately 70 billion cells which will deliver approximately 3 million cells per milliliter in a 5 gallon batch of wine.
+The Wyeast Activator (125 mL) smack-pack is designed to directly inoculate 5 gallons of must.
+An Activator contains approximately 100 billion cells which will deliver slightly less than 6 million cells per mL in a 5 gallon batch of wine.
 Higher volumes of must require additional packages of yeast or making a starter culture.

 Professional winemakers typically inoculate must at 3-6 million cells per ml. in their fermentations.